New Zealand men's national football team: Early years

 New Zealand's first international football match was played in Dunedin at the old Caledonian Ground on 23 July 1904 against a team representing New South Wales.
 New Zealand lost by the game's only goal, but drew with the same team 3–3 in a game at Athletic Park, Wellington seven days later.
 The following year the team played a Wellington representative side on 10 June before embarking on a tour of Australia, during which they played eleven representative sides, including three "test matches" against New South Wales.
 Of these three matches they won one, lost one, and drew one.

 A New Zealand national team did not play again until 1922, when New Zealand played three official full internationals against Australia, played at Carisbrook in Dunedin, Athletic Park in Wellington, and Auckland Domain.
 The results were two 3–1 wins to New Zealand and a 1–1 draw in Wellington.
 In 1927, Canada became the second team to play in New Zealand as they played in four official matches with a win and a draw.

-New Zealand would become one of the founder members of the Oceania Football Confederation in 1966 which was founded between Charlie Dempsey and his Australian colleague Jim Bayutti in founding the federation.
+New Zealand would become one of the founding members of the Oceania Football Confederation in 1966, which was founded by Charlie Dempsey and his Australian colleague Jim Bayutti.